 Year 10’s also visit the National Apprenticeship Show at the Bolton Arena in the Autumn term each year.
 (Due to COVID-19 this is virtual)

-Within the summer term Year 10’s get the opportunity to meet with Mary O’Brien our Connexions Advisor for one to one meetings.
-Before this point there are also able to meet with Mary by signing up at Students Services.
+Within the summer term Year 10’s get the opportunity to meet with our Connexions Advisor for one to one meetings.
+Before this point they are also able to meet with the Connexions Advisor by signing up at Students Services.

 Year 11: In the autumn term of Year 11 student will again have the opportunity to explore different career paths through enrichment activities.